-- (cc) "occupational health and safety program" means the occupational health and safety program carried out pursuant to The Occupational Health and Safety Act, 1993; - (dd) "physician" means a person registered pursuant to The Medical Profession Act, 1981, other than a person registered pursuant to section 42.1 of that Act, whose registration is not under suspension; - (ee) "policy directives" means the policy directives established pursuant to subsection 18(5); - (ff) "post-secondary institution" includes a regional college, institute, private vocational school, university and any other educational institution that is not administered pursuant to The Education Act, 1995; - (gg) "spouse" means, with respect to a worker: - (i) the legally married spouse of the worker; or - (ii) a person who is or was cohabiting with the worker as a spouse as at the date of the worker's death or injury and: - (A) the person has or had cohabited with the worker as a spouse continuously for a period of at least one year; or - (B) the person and the worker are parents of a child; - (hh) "vocational rehabilitation" means rehabilitation that is intended to return injured workers to suitable employment, and includes counselling, assessment, career planning, educational upgrading, education, training, on-the-job training, assistance with job searches and assistance with job placement; - (ii) "worker" means a person who has entered into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise, and includes: - (i) a learner; - (ii) a member of a municipal volunteer fire brigade; - (iii) an executive officer of an employer, if that executive officer is carried on the employer's payroll; and - (iv) any other person who, pursuant to this Act or any direction or order of the board, is deemed to be a worker; - (jj) "worker's advocate" means a person appointed as a worker's advocate pursuant to section 161. - (2) The board shall cause the average weekly wage as determined by the board in accordance with clause (1)(b) to be made public in any manner that the board considers appropriate. - (3) For the purposes of clause (1)(k), the board shall annually establish a schedule setting out a table of earnings and probable compensation from employment. - (4) For the purposes of clause (1)(l), if the services of a worker are temporarily let or hired to another person by the employer of the worker, the latter employer continues to be the employer for the period that the worker is working for that other person.
+- (i) an individual who is a member of the Saskatchewan College of Psychologists and who holds a licence to practise issued pursuant to The Psychologists Act, 1997; or - (ii) an individual who is practising as a psychologist outside Saskatchewan and who is recognized as a psychologist by the licensing body of the jurisdiction in which the person practises; - (gg) "spouse" means, with respect to a worker: - (i) the legally married spouse of the worker; or - (ii) a person who is or was cohabiting with the worker as a spouse as at the date of the worker's death or injury and: - (A) the person has or had cohabited with the worker as a spouse continuously for a period of at least one year; or - (B) the person and the worker are parents of a child;

+- (hh) "vocational rehabilitation" means rehabilitation that is intended to return injured workers to suitable employment, and includes counselling, assessment, career planning, educational upgrading, education, training, on-the-job training, assistance with job searches and assistance with job placement; - (ii) "worker" means, unless otherwise specified, a person who has entered into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise, and includes: - (i) a learner; - (ii) a member of a municipal volunteer fire brigade; - (iii) an executive officer of an employer, if that executive officer is carried on the employer's payroll; and - (iv) any other person who, pursuant to this Act or any direction or order of the board, is deemed to be a worker; - (jj) "workers' advocate" means a person appointed as a workers' advocate pursuant to section 161. - (2) The board shall cause the average weekly wage as determined by the board in accordance with clause (1)(b) to be made public in any manner that the board considers appropriate. - (3) For the purposes of clause (1)(k), the board shall annually establish a schedule setting out a table of earnings and probable compensation from employment. - (4) For the purposes of clause (1)(l), if the services of a worker are temporarily let or hired to another person by the employer of the worker, the latter employer continues to be the employer for the period that the worker is working for that other person.